What you need to know about abortion

 Do all religions and religious people oppose a woman’s right to choose? [info]

 Many religious and spiritual organizations respect a woman’s right to choose and are pro-choice because of their religious beliefs.
-For more information, visit the Religious Coalition for Reproductive Choice, Sacred Choices, or Catholics for Choice.
+For more information, visit the Religious Coalition for Reproductive Choice, Religious Action Center of Reform Judaism, or Catholics for Choice.

 Can a medical abortion be reversed?

 In 2019, the Kentucky State legislature passed a medical abortion reversal law.
 This law requires physicians in Kentucky to inform patients that a medical abortion has the potential to be reversed.
 The American Medical Association and the American College of Obstetrician Gynecologists oppose medical abortion reversal laws.
 These leading authorities on health care state that the treatment is not based on science and does not meet clinical standards.
 AMA President Patrice A. Harris told the Washington Post that these laws compel physicians and other members of the health care team to provide patients with false or misleading information that is not based on any scientific evidence.